 Be sure to spend time here, where modern trendsetters tread the same paths as the navigators of times past.
 Belem is a thriving neighborhood and very much at the beating heart of Lisbon’s heritage.

 4 days in Lisbon: Day Four Sintra

-Lisbon has many delightful neighbouring towns, but one of the most popular is Sintra.
-Known for its many palaces, Sintra is just 30 minutes (25km) from Lisbon and with its picturesque, colourful palaces and stunning scenery is well worth a day trip.
+Lisbon has many delightful neighboring towns, but one of the most popular is Sintra.
+Known for its many palaces, Sintra is just 30 minutes (25km) from Lisbon, and with its picturesque, colorful palaces and stunning scenery is well worth a day trip.

 How to Get yo Sintra

 The best way to get to Sintra from Lisbon is by train.
-Trains run from Rossio station every 30 minutes into the Sintra station, which is 1.5km from the historic centre.
-Simply follow the signs for “centro” to get the historic centre of Sintra.
+Trains run from Rossio station every 30 minutes into the Sintra station, which is 1.5km from the historic center.
+Simply follow the signs for “centro” to get to the historic center of Sintra.

 Free transportation with the Lisbon Card.

 The Palacio da Pena is likely the most famous of Sintra palaces.
 With its brightly coloured towers and mountaintop location, it is a stark contrast to the dark forest around it.
 Towering above the town, it is one of the most popular destinations and will be very crowded, no matter what time of year or day you visit.